How To Easily Make Matcha At Home? (5 Bamboo Whisk Matcha Alternatives)

 Add a cup of hot water (175°F ) and 1/2 tsp sifted matcha powder directly to your blender.
 Blend until frothy!
 You can also add warmed milk to turn it into a matcha latte!

 The reason I don’t love this method to make matcha is because my blender is a hassle to clean.
-But perhaps if you have a smaller blender, like this one on Amazon, it might be more convenient to use daily.
+But perhaps if you have a smaller blender, like this one, it might be more convenient to use daily.

 P.S.
 A blender is also perfect if you want to make an iced matcha cappuccino!
 Just add ice when blending!
-See the full recipe here.
+See my full recipe.

 4. Shake Matcha In A Mason Jar (Perfect For Iced Matcha)